MiAD: Mirage Atom Diffusion for De Novo Crystal Generation: Experiments

-Appendix~\ref{sup:ablation} provides a detailed exposition of key design choices underlying the mirage infusion technique.
-Specifically, we illustrate that, within the proposed definition of the expanded domain, there exists flexibility in selecting $\NumOfAtomsInExpand$, the total number of real and mirage atoms for crystals in the expanded domain.
-Moreover, mirage infusion influences the scaling of loss terms associated with fractional coordinates and atom types.
-Our analysis reveals that suboptimal weighting of these loss components in the joint diffusion model can have a nontrivial impact on overall model quality.
+\paragraph{Design choices} Appendix~\ref{sup:ablation} provides a detailed exposition of the key design choices underlying the mirage infusion technique.
+To begin with, we show that the proposed technique is robust to a non-optimal choice of its sole hyperparameter, $\NumOfAtomsInExpand$, defined as the total number of real and mirage atoms for crystals in the expanded domain (see Appendix~\ref{sup:n_virtual}).
+We further observe that the loss in joint diffusion models is sensitive to the relative weighting of the losses from each diffusion component.
+Because mirage infusion affects the scaling of the loss terms associated with fractional coordinates and atom types, we run additional experiments to remove this confounding factor and ensure a fair comparison (see Appendix~\ref{sup:loss_component_prioritization}).
+In all subsequent experiments, we preserved the same balance between loss components and did not tune it.
 As discussed in Section~\ref{sec:related-work}, alternative formulations of mirage infusion have been proposed.
-We present a comparison between our definition and a contemporary variant, underscoring the critical role of expanded domain design and loss function modifications.
-Lastly, we compare the final version of mirage infusion with the baseline model without these modifications, thereby demonstrating the substantial benefits of the proposed approach simultaneously in stability, uniqueness, and novelty rate (see Figure~\ref{fig:epochs}).
+We compare our definition against a contemporary variant and demonstrate the latter’s inapplicability to de novo crystal generation (see Appendix~\ref{sup:mirage-definitions}).
+This highlights the critical importance of the design of the expanded domain and the modifications to the loss function.
+Finally, in Figure~\ref{fig:epochs}, we contrast the final variant of Mirage Infusion with the baseline model -- lacking these modifications -- across a range of training budgets.
+The results demonstrate that the substantial gains achieved by the proposed method, concurrently in terms of stability, uniqueness, and novelty rate, cannot be attributed merely to the allocation of additional computational resources.
 This ablation is performed using S.U.N., where stability is estimated using eq-V2~\citep{barroso2024open} due to computational constraints.

-We designate the finalized model as MiAD (Mirage Atom Diffusion) and benchmark its performance against state-of-the-art methods for de novo crystal generation.
+\paragraph{Main comparisons} We designate the finalized model as MiAD (Mirage Atom Diffusion) and benchmark its performance against state-of-the-art methods for de novo crystal generation.
 Multiple versions of the S.U.N. metric are employed to facilitate comprehensive comparisons across a broad range of existing models.
 It should be noted that we do not compare against studies that lack S.U.N. metric evaluations.